Blood pressure

-Blood pressure is influenced by cardiac output, systemic vascular resistance, blood volume and arterial stiffness, and varies depending on patient's situation, emotional state, activity and relative health or disease state.
+Blood pressure is influenced by cardiac output, systemic vascular resistance, blood volume and arterial stiffness, and varies depending on person's situation, emotional state, activity and relative health or disease state.
 In the short term, blood pressure is regulated by baroreceptors, which act via the brain to influence the nervous and the endocrine systems.

 Blood pressure that is too low is called hypotension, pressure that is consistently too high is called hypertension, and normal pressure is called normotension.
 Both hypertension and hypotension have many causes and may be of sudden onset or of long duration.
 Long-term hypertension is a risk factor for many diseases, including stroke, heart disease, and kidney failure.
 Long-term hypertension is more common than long-term hypotension.

 Classification, normal and abnormal values

 Systemic arterial pressure

+Blood pressure measurements can be influenced by circumstances of measurement.
+Guidelines use different thresholds for office (also known as clinic), home (when the person measures their own blood pressure at home), and ambulatory blood pressure (using an automated device over a 24-hour period).

-The risk of cardiovascular disease increases progressively above 115/75 mmHg, below this level there is limited evidence.
+The risk of cardiovascular disease increases progressively above 90 mmHg, especially among women.

 Observational studies demonstrate that people who maintain arterial pressures at the low end of these pressure ranges have much better long-term cardiovascular health.
 There is an ongoing medical debate over what is the optimal level of blood pressure to target when using drugs to lower blood pressure with hypertension, particularly in older people.